Joint Active Learning with Feature Selection via CUR Matrix Decomposition: EXPERIMENT

-In order to demonstrate the necessary of simultaneous sample and feature selection, we compare ALFS with some feature selection methods combined with the active learning algorithms.
-We fix the number of the selected sample, and test the classification accuracies with different feature dimensions.
-Figures \ref{feature_accy1} and \ref{feature_accy2} demonstrate the results.
-We can see that our method outperforms those approaches treating sample selection and feature selection as two separate steps.
-Still taking the Libras Movement dataset as an example, when the number of selected features is set to 30, ALFS achieves $24.9\%$ relative improvement over $Q-\alpha$ combined with ALNR, and $24.2\%$ relative improvement over variance combined with ALNR.
-This indicates that simultaneous sample and feature selection is promising for obtaining good performance.
-In addition, we can observe that active learning combined with feature selection indeed improve the performance of only active learning under most of the cases.
+{\textbf{Comparison with Feature Selection + Active Learning}} In order to demonstrate the necessity of simultaneous sample and feature selection, we compare ALFS with peer unsupervised feature selection methods combined with the active learning algorithms above.
+We fix the number of selected samples to the truncations as shown in Fig. \ref{query_accy1}, and test the classification accuracies with different feature dimensions.
+We still do not perform RRSS on the HAR dataset, due to its extremely time cost.
+The results are reported in Table 2-9.
+We can see that when using SVM or decision tree as the classifier, both of ALFS-I and ALFS-II outperform those approaches treating sample selection and feature selection as two separate steps.
+Taking the Madelon dataset as an example, when the number of selected features is set to 10, ALFS-II achieves $8.0\%$ relative improvement over RRSS combined with Laplacian and SVM, $10.7\%$ relative improvement over RRSS with SPEC and SVM, $15.1\%$ relative improvement over RRSS with Laplacian and decision tree, and $20.8\%$ relative improvement over RRSS with SPEC and decision tree.
+This further indicates that simultaneous sample and feature selection is promising for obtaining better performance.
+In addition, ALFS-II achieves better results than ALFS-I under various dimensions, which comes to the same conclusion mentioned above.
+We also observe that our method usually has competitive results at the lower dimensions, and even has higher accuracies than using all features under most of the datasets.
+It also verifies that it is meaningful to simultaneously perform active learning and feature selection.